 Why You Shouldn’t Just Cancel the Policy

-Every registered vehicle in the US is required to have some sort of insurance coverage, no matter where you live or where you happen to be moving.
+Every registered vehicle in the U.S. is required to have some sort of insurance coverage, no matter where you live or where you happen to be moving.

 When you move from one state to another, your risk of having an auto accident doesn’t decrease simply because you are moving.

-In addition most states have fines for driving without insurance; some even have jail time as a punishment.
+In addition, most states have fines for driving without insurance; some even have jail time as a punishment.

-In some states if you are in an accident caused by another person and you don’t have the required insurance the other insurance company can refuse to cover your losses.
+In some states, if you are in an accident caused by another person and you don’t have the required insurance, the other insurance company can refuse to cover your losses.
 You simply don’t want to take that risk.

-Lastly, if you are leasing or financing a vehicle the lender will require that you always carry auto insurance on your vehicle; it’s in your contract that you will maintain coverage.
-If you cancel your insurance then your lender can take away your vehicle.
+Lastly, if you are leasing or financing a vehicle, the lender will require that you always carry auto insurance on your vehicle; it’s in your contract that you will maintain coverage.
+If you cancel your insurance, then your lender can take away your vehicle.

-What to do When You Move to a New State
+What to Do When You Move to a New State

-When you move to a new state you have a lot of things to do.
+When you move to a new state, there is a lot you need to do.
 One of those things will be to ensure that your auto insurance is valid in that state.
 Most states have a specific amount of time, usually up to 90 days, for you to register your vehicle in that state.

-This may seem odd, but the simple fact is that if your vehicle is registered in Florida then Florida will require that you have insurance in that state.
-This applies everywhere.
+Although it may seem odd, the simple fact is that if your vehicle is registered in Florida, then Florida will require that you have insurance in that state, which applies everywhere.
 The upside is that no matter where you live, your auto insurance will cover you in the event of an accident.

-At that time your insurance should be for the state you are living in.
+At that time, your insurance should be your state of residence.
 You will not be able to register your vehicle if you don’t provide proof of insurance.

-NOTE: Every state has different rules about this process.
-Some states will allow you to register your vehicle as long as you have insurance from somewhere and then give you a form to fill out when you have switched your insurance over to in state insurance coverage.
+However, every state has different rules about this process.
+Some states will allow you to register your vehicle as long as you have insurance from somewhere and then give you a form to fill out when you have switched your insurance over to in-state insurance coverage.